 We're excited about learning and experiencing the most in life.
-Sharing our knowledge and field experience in aim at helping people get closer to reducing and managing their pain.
+Sharing our knowledge and field experience in aim at helping people reduce and manage their pain.

 About the educators

 Professor Lorimer Moseley is a clinical scientist investigating pain in humans.
 After posts at The University of Oxford, UK, and the University of Sydney, Lorimer was appointed Professor of Clinical Neuroscience and Chair in Physiotherapy at the University of South Australia.
 He is also Senior Principal Research Fellow at NeuRA and an NHMRC Principal Research Fellow.

 He has published over 310 papers, six books and numerous book chapters.
 He has given over 150 keynote or invited presentations at interdisciplinary meetings in 30 countries.
 He has provided professional education in pain sciences to over 25,000 medical and health practitioners and public lectures to as many again.
 His research group’s videos and articles have been viewed over 4.5 million times.